Drivechain allows multiple blockchains to all agree to share the same 21,000,000 Bitcoins. These networks are otherwise autonomous.

 - When BTC are deposited (from mainchain to sidechain), they are placed into a special account.
 Miners “own” this account, and can send these funds wherever they like.

 - That might sound like a problem, but it isn’t because the box can only be opened infrequently (two or three times a year), and a super-majority of miners must leave a note on the box in advance.
-This note states exactly where the miners intend to transfer the money, and the sidechain software creates/validates the “correct” note automatically.
+This note states exactly where the miners intend to transfer the money.
+The “correct” note is automatically generated by sidechain software, and is easy to check.

 - So, to steal, miners need to write an invalid note on the box, and leave it there for multiple months.
 Then, if no one interferes, the sidechain is robbed.

 The lengthy multi-month delay might sound prohibitively inconvenient, but it isn’t because of instant atomic cross-chain swaps.
 Investment-banker-types will buy your side-BTC with their main-BTC, at competitive rates.
-So, in practice, the delay can be avoided by paying a small fee.
+So, in practice, the delay can be avoided by paying a neglibible, market-based fee.